Skip to content

 • Conduct user acceptance testing with team representatives

-Phase 3: Migration and Deployment (2-4 Weeks)
+Phase 3: How Do You Execute Data Migration and Deployment?
+(2–4 Weeks)

 Data Migration Strategy

-• Validate data accuracy post-migration
+• Validate accuracy — Post-migration verification

 Phased Rollout